joeltimothyoh/Copy-Files/README.md

 `.\Copy-Files-Batch-001.ps1`

 ## Compatibility
-This script currently only works with Windows.
+Copy-Files currently only works with Windows.